' Chapter 13 and Mortgage Payments - FL Law - Robert M. Geller

 Many times I’ve been able to help people get current on their mortgage and help them get their mortgage payment down to an affordable amount.
 These are things you cannot do with a chapter seven, only with the chapter 13.

 I look forward to helping you build a bridge to a brighter future.
-If you have any questions about bankruptcy or about chapter 13, or are wondering what to do about your mortgage, give us a call or feel free to message us on Facebook.
+Do you have any questions about bankruptcy or about chapter 13?
+Are wondering what to do about your mortgage?
+Give us a call or feel free to message us on Facebook.

 Video Testimonials